 Company B is the owner of United States Federal Trademark Registration No. XX and other trademark registrations pertaining to this mark.
 Company B uses this mark in the United States in conjunction with its goods and services.
 Company B legally owns the trademark upon which your online store, products, and advertisement are infringing.

 Company B believes that you are intentionally trading on the goodwill of Company B by using a trademark that is confusingly similar to Company B’s Trademark and that your use of the Trademark does, or is intended to confuse or mislead customers seeking Company B’s products or services.
 This activity is actionable under federal law and causes you to be liable to Company B in every state in which you have made sales or done business.
 Your activities are unlawful and constitute unfair competition, intentional trademark infringement and dilution, false designation of origin and/or cybersquatting.

 Federal Law provides numerous legal remedies for trademark infringement and dilution, including, but not limited to, preliminary and permanent injunctive relief, monetary damages, claim to a defendant’s profits…

 At this point you may have limited options.
 Although you may be able to fight or settle in order to prevent your name from being taken away, it typically takes time and a lot of money.
-This is the sad scenario many business owners face when the neglect to take into account intellectual property rights of others.
+This is the sad scenario many business owners face when they neglect to take into account intellectual property rights of others.

 Rather than being a victim to bad business practices, the proper way to proceed is to obtain a trademark search on each and every name you intend to use in connection with the goods and services your business is promoting.
 A competent trademark attorney can conduct the search and analyze the results to advise you whether or not you should use the name.
-If name appears to be clear, then it is advisable to proceed with your own application for a trademark in order to serve as a defense and to be used offensively against would be trademark infringers.
+If the name appears to be clear, then it is advisable to proceed with your own application for a trademark in order to serve as a defense and to be used offensively against would-be trademark infringers.